deep-research/victorslibrary-gridsome/content/der-shaman-drone.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This recording is an exploration of the ancient mysteries of tribalism and the shamanic tradition.
+  This recording is an exploration of the ancient mysteries of tribalism and the shamanic tradition.

 recordings:
   - title: derShamanDrone